 Lake Tonle Sap, north of Phnom Penh in the centre of the Khmer Republic teams with fish.

-Lake Tonle Sap, north of Phnom Penh in the centre of the Khmer Republic teams with fish.
+Background: Lake Tonle Sap, north of Phnom Penh in the centre of the Khmer Republic teams with fish.
 But it is a vital source of food supply not only to local villagers but also to North Vietnamese and Viet Cong troops.
 The local fishermen have been forced to form armed patrol groups to defend themselves against communist marauders.

 Although Communist activity has so far been mainly concentrated in the Mekong Delta south of Phnom Penh, as the offensive gains strength on other supply routes to the capital, the area round Lake Tonle Sap becomes more important.